-If an external interrupt has been programmed as level-triggered and is enabled when the P89LPC938 is put into Power-down mode or Idle mode, the interrupt occurrence will cause the processor to wake-up and resume operation.
+If an external interrupt has been programmed as level-triggered and is enabled when the P89LPC933/934/935/936 is put into Power-down mode or Idle mode, the interrupt occurrence will cause the processor to wake-up and resume operation.
 Refer to Section 6.3 "Power reduction modes" for details.
+Note: the external interrupt must be programmed as level-triggered to wake-up from Power-down mode.